How to use git bisect?

 How to use bisect?

-• Run git bisect good to mark this commit as good
+git bisect goodto mark this commit as good - Run

-• Run your code again if bug exists mark bisect as good or else mark as bad. git bisect good (if not bug) or git bisect bad (If bug exists)
+- Run your code again if bug exists mark bisect as good or else mark as bad.

-• Once you found the place where bug was introduced, then you can conclude the bisect using git bisect reset
+- Once you found the place where bug was introduced, then you can conclude the bisect using

 Example: